naviud/playframework-log-tracker/readme.md

 If above config entries are not added, it's set to `false` by default.

 <a name="use"/>

+### &#x1F390; Set logger name

+If you want to set logger name when several logger instances are in your application, use the following config entry to your `application.conf` file.

+_To change the logger name_

+`logtracker.tracker.name = my_app`

+If above config entry is not added, it's set to `application` by default.

 ## &#x1F680; How to use